homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "No."

-"Well, a couple of the big boys-I think it was Replogle and Hutton or somebody like that-started a round out at the Everglades Club and they happened to get two caddies who were twice as big as they were--"
+"Well, a couple of the big boys—I think it was Replogle and Hutton or somebody like that—started a round out at the Everglades Club and they happened to get two caddies who were twice as big as they were—"

 He was interrupted by a laugh, John's laugh.
 It came so unexpectedly that Sam and Irene Comerford were frightened.